simonw/csvs-to-sqlite/README.md

     csvs-to-sqlite ~/path/to/directory all-my-csvs.db

+## Handling TSV (tab-separated values)

+You can use the `-s` option to specify a different delimiter.
+If you want to use a tab character you'll need to apply shell escaping like so:

+    csvs-to-sqlite my-file.tsv my-file.db -s $'\t'

 ## Refactoring columns into separate lookup tables

 Let's say you have a CSV file that looks like this: